sumanprasad007/my_blogs/cldv95rjy000f08l5bwr12tdj.md

-# Implementing Continuous Integration for a Python Application using AWS DevOps Tools
+# Implementing Continuous Integration (CI) for a Python Application using AWS DevOps Tools

 How to implement Continuous Integration for a Python application using AWS DevOps tools: